 Unclassified employees must take state compensatory time during the 12-month period following the end of the workweek in which the compensatory time was accrued or it lapses, according to Government Code §659.015(g).

 State law prohibits unclassified employees from receiving pay for any unused state compensatory time.

-* No more than 24 consecutive hours of state comp time may be used at any one time without approval from the divisional vice president.
+No more than 24 consecutive hours of state compensatory time may be used at any one time without approval from the divisional vice president.
 This excludes energy conservation days.

 An unclassified employee who is in an on-call status and who is called back to work during hours other than the employee’s regular work hours may receive state compensatory time for such hours as stipulated in Section 02.
 Travel time to and from work during such on- call hours is not considered work time.

-The state considers an employee employed by two or more state agencies as working for one employer (i.e., the State of Texas) for overtime and state compensatory time purposes.
-The agencies involved will determine which agency is the “primary” employer responsible for assuring the proper compensation, when applicable.
+The state considers an employee employed by two or more state agencies as working for one employer (e.g., the State of Texas) for overtime and state compensatory time purposes.
+The agencies involved will determine which agency is the primary employer responsible for assuring the proper compensation, when applicable.

 Regular and Non-Regular Part-time Classified Staff Employees

 Hours up to 40 – Employees must receive cash payment for each hour worked up to 40 in any workweek resulting from the combination of hours worked and paid leave.

 Regular employees must receive compensation for all hours worked in excess of 40 in any workweek in accordance with the provisions of Section 02.04.